Don't let the so-called "most depressing day of the year" get you down. Time to show Monday bum-day who's boss.

 Go #treatyoself to some self-love.

-In case you didn't know, #SelfCare is a thing.
+In case you didn't know, #SelfCare isn't just laying on the couch with a facemask on.
 It's the very conscious act of dedicating time and effort to treating yourself to whatever makes you happiest—whether that's a giant coffee on Monday mornings, an expensive-but-worth-it workout date with yourself once a month, an extra five minutes in bed in the morning to just stare at the ceiling and daydream, or a more hands-on self-love approach (if you know what we mean).
-Pinpoint your favorite indulgence or pick one of these 20 #SelfCare New Year's resolutions ideas and go ahead—indulge.
+Pinpoint your favorite indulgence or pick one of these 20 self-care ideas and go ahead—indulge.
 Blue Monday isn't looking so blue after all.

 Go puppy shopping.